Burnham Boiler Fault Codes and Troubleshooting

 Understanding Low and High Pressure on Burnham Systems

 Burnham hot water boilers are hydronic systems — they heat water and circulate it through radiators, baseboard units, or radiant tubing.
-The system must maintain proper water pressure to operate safely.
+Proper water pressure is fundamental to safe operation.

-Low pressure (under 10 PSI): The low water cutoff trips to protect the heat exchanger from overheating without adequate water flow.
+Low pressure (under 10 PSI): The low water cutoff (LWC) trips to protect the heat exchanger from overheating without adequate water flow.
 You can add pressure through the manual fill valve on the incoming cold water supply line.
 Watch the pressure gauge and fill to 15 PSI.
-If pressure drops repeatedly, there is a leak in the system.
+If pressure drops repeatedly within hours or days, there is a leak somewhere in the hydronic system — either at a radiator valve, pipe joint, or the boiler itself.

-High pressure (over 25-30 PSI): The pressure relief valve will discharge if pressure exceeds its rating.
-High pressure can result from an expansion tank that has lost its air charge or a fill valve that won't close.
-This requires a technician.
+High pressure (over 25–30 PSI): The pressure relief valve will discharge if pressure exceeds its rated setting.
+High pressure typically results from an expansion tank that has lost its air charge or a fill valve (auto-fill) that won't close.
+Both require a technician.
+If your relief valve has discharged, do not repeatedly reset it — the discharge is a safety mechanism, not a nuisance.

 What Homeowners Can Check

-System pressure: Locate the pressure gauge and confirm it reads 12-15 PSI when the boiler is cool.
+System pressure: Locate the pressure gauge (typically on the front or side of the boiler) and confirm it reads 12–15 PSI when the boiler is cool.
 Use the fill valve to restore low pressure.

 Burner sight glass: Some Burnham models have a small glass port on the burner cover.
-When the boiler fires normally, you should see a blue/yellow flame.
-No flame during a heating call indicates an ignition fault.
+When the boiler fires normally, you should see a blue flame with yellow tips.
+No flame during a heating call indicates an ignition fault requiring service.

 When to Call a Professional

-Gas valve faults, repeated ignition failures, high-limit trips that return after one reset, and any pressure-related fault that you cannot correct by adding water through the fill valve require professional service.
-Burnham boilers involve high-temperature water and gas combustion — both are hazardous without proper training and tools.
+Gas valve faults (E08), repeated ignition failures, high-limit trips that return after one reset, flame loss during operation (E02), and any pressure-related fault you cannot correct through the fill valve all require professional service.
+Burnham boilers involve high-temperature water and gas combustion — neither is safe to work on without proper training and licensed credentials.

 Burkhardt Heating, Cooling, Plumbing & Electric has been servicing Burnham boilers across Southeastern Wisconsin for over 60 years.
-Our technicians carry common Burnham parts and provide 24/7 emergency boiler service.
+Our technicians carry common Burnham parts and provide 24/7 emergency boiler service for Milwaukee and surrounding areas.
+Call us at (414) 355-5520.

 Need Help?
 Call Burkhardt.